 Free Honey Bee Swarm Collection Service

-You may hear people say that a swarm of honeybees is not aggressive, this to a large extent is true, but remember, the swarm will contain thousands, or likely tens of thousands of bees, all equipped with a sting which they are prepared to use if they feel threatened either as a colony or individually.
+You may hear people say that a swarm of honeybees is not aggressive, this to a large extent is true, but remember, the swarm will contain several thousand, or likely tens of thousands of bees, all equipped with a sting which they are prepared to use if they feel threatened either as a colony or individually.
 If you see a swarm, please keep children, pets and yourself a safe distance from it just in case.

 Identifying a Swarm of Honeybees